kushal7201/SustainHub/README.md

 - **Issue Reporting** - Report problems with category selection, detailed descriptions, and photo uploads
 - **Automatic Location Detection** - GPS-based location tagging for precise issue positioning
 - **Reward System** - Earn points for reporting issues (10 points per verified report)
+- **Leaderboard** - Compete with other users and see your ranking based on reward points earned for reporting and resolving issues.
+Top contributors are highlighted to encourage community participation.
 - **Profile Management** - Update personal information and track reward points
 - **Real-time Status Updates** - Track the progress of reported issues